Luisg882/meal-generator/README.md

     - In this section, there is a series of inputs asking for information about weight, height, age and sex.
     - This information is used later to calculate the amount of daily calories, caloric deficit and how many calories they need per meal.
     - A submit button is going to trigger the JavaScript to make this calculation.
+    - Each of the inputs will have a validation: Wight is a minimun of 10 kilograms, height a minimun of 90 centimeters and a minumun age of 7.
+All this values are standars for a 7 years girl

     ![image of the personal information section showing the weight, height, age, sex and the submit button](/assets/images/personal-information.webp)